 Matters discussed or documents presented in closed sessions shall be kept confidential to the extent permitted under Government Code Section 54950 et seq and the Public Records Act.
 Any Director who has not attended a closed session and wishes to be advised of the content of the session may inquire of any Director who attended the closed session.
-The Director contacted may advise the inquiring Director of the content of the session without the prior authorization of the Board of Directors.
+The Director contacted may advise the inquiring Director of the content of the session.
+The advised Director shall not disclose any matters discussed in closed session without the prior authorization of the Board of Directors.